 When I found out I had become allergic to sesame I was devastated.
-I just had to add it to the growing list: prawns, fish, almonds and peanuts – no bother.
-Sesame was a component in so many of my favourite Middle Eastern foods, and in particular hummus.
+I just had to add it to the growing list: prawns, fish, almonds and peanuts – no bother really.
+But Sesame was a component in so many of my favourite Middle Eastern foods, and in particular hummus.
 Having enjoyed it for so long, giving up “traditional” homemade hummus didn’t seem like an option, but sesame-free hummus it had to be.
 It may seem simple dip, but I have to admit it took some time before I had a technique for making sesame-free hummus I was happy to serve to others.

 As with many ancient dishes, there are literally hundreds of ways to make hummus.
 There are many regional variations and even multiple ways to spell it (Hommos, homous, houmos, hoummos and humus), but they all have chickpeas, lemon, garlic and of course tahini.
 Luckily it turns out that tahini is so ancient that it too has developed some variations too – and one of them is using sunflower seeds instead of sesame seeds.